anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 std::vector<int> v2 = {};
 v3 = GetVector();
 ```
-Here, `GetVector` creates and returns a temporary vector that gets assigned to `v2`, making a deep copy.
+Here, `GetVector` constructs and returns a temporary vector that gets similarly copied to `v2` as in the scenario above.
-But, do we want to create a deep copy?
+But, do we want to create a copy here?

 No!!
 It'd be wasteful; because the returned vector is temporary and will eventually get destroyed.

-Instead, we can transfer the contents simply by redirecting the pointers of `v2` to the memory locations pointed by the pointers of temp object, followed by resetting pointers in the temp object.
+Instead, we can transfer the contents simply by redirecting the pointers of `v2` to the memory locations pointed by the pointers of temp object; followed by resetting pointers in the temp object.
 This effectively transfers the ownership of content from the source object(`tmp`) to the destination object (`v2`).

 ![Move]({{ site.baseurl }}/assets/images/MoveSemantics2.png)

 That's exactly the facility move semantics provides.
-Move operations, in addition to being extremely fast compared to copy, have significantly changed the way we design our code.
+Move operations, in addition to being extremely cheap compared to copy, have also changed the way we design our code.

 ### Lvalue and Rvalue
-To understand move semantics and before we go into the details of it, we need to understand the difference between an lvalue and an rvalue.
+Before we deep dive into the technical details of move semantics, we need to understand the difference between an lvalue and an rvalue.

 Loosely put, an lvalue is
 * Anything which has a name i.e. identifier.